 With only limited supervision from faculty and mentors, third-year barristers initiate and manage public interest litigation taking on the role of lead Counsel during the litigation.
 During their third and final year of training, the third-year barristers fill positions similar to that of chief or senior residents in the medical training program.

 Following completion of the MDR program, the newly certified barrister can begin to work independently representing clients in the courts and before other adjudicatory bodies.
 Their employment opportunities include entrance level trial positions in the offices of district attorneys, public defenders, and government, and representing indigents as assigned counsel in the lower courts.
-From that point on, the career of the American Barrister depends upon their commitment to courtroom and their success in that courtroom.
+From that point on, the career of the American Barrister depends upon their commitment to the courtroom and their success in the courtroom.

 Limiting access to the courtroom and the conduct of litigation